How To Care for My Retainer

-Wearing your retainer is a very important phase of the total treatment process.
-When your braces come off, the teeth are mildly loose.
-They need time to “firm up” in the bone until they become stable.
+We think one of the most important parts of the total treatment process actually starts after the braces or Invisalign come off.
+That’s because when your braces come off, the teeth will be somewhat loose.
+They need time to “firm up” in the bone until they become stable in their new position.

 How Often Should I Wear My Retainer & How Should it Fit?